semrush/intergalactic/website/docs/components/product-head/product-head.md

 **ProductHead** is a comprehensive composed component that contains all common controls, CTAs, and filters for data filtering in the product's reports.

-It is always positioned below the main Semrush header and searchbar.
+It's always positioned below the main Semrush header and searchbar.

 ## Component composition